coastie-uk/convention-auction/README.md

 ## Limitations

-- Integration with payment providers has not been included in this version, in part due to the additional attack surface it presents
+- Integration with payment providers (e.g. SumUp) has not been included in this version

 ## System Requirements